-KWF therefore request the project leader to ask for the other participants PIN number and use this to synchronise their contact details to the project proposal.
+KWF therefore request the project leader to ask for the other participants PIN number and use this to synchronize their contact details to the project proposal.
 Before providing their PIN number the principal investigator or scientific personnel must ensure their profile is up-to-date.
-By providing their PIN number, the participants authorise the project leader to submit the proposal on their behalf, as well as agreeing to undertake, and assume responsibility for, their part of the work plan.
+By providing their PIN number, the participants authorize the project leader to submit the proposal on their behalf, as well as agreeing to undertake, and assume responsibility for, their part of the work plan.
 When a researcher is linked to a project proposal as principal investigator, he/she can make changes to the project proposal.

-5.4.2.2 Minimum of 0.5 FTE employment
+8.1.3 Minimum of 0.5 FTE employment

-For Research projects, YIG and Consortium projects: please state that you have at least one scientific researcher employed on the project at a minimum of 0.5 FTE employment each year during the term of the project.
+For most call types a 0,5 FTE employment is mandatory within the Research projects, YIG and Consortium project types.
+Please state that you have at least one scientific researcher employed on the project at a minimum of 0.5 FTE employment each year during the term of the project.
 If you do not meet this eligibility condition, please justify.

-54.2.3 No PIN number for research support personnel and advisors
+8.1.4 No PIN number for research support personnel and advisors

 Research support personnel, vacancies and advisors have no PIN number.
-You must fill out their name, organization and department.
+You must fill out their name, organization and department in the table Support Staffing.

-5.4.3 Parties of the project
+8.2 Parties of the project

 Please complete the table parties of the project.
-If you have filled out the people of the project, KWF GMS will fill out the lead institute and participating organizations automatically.
+If you have filled out the table Scientific Employment and table Support Staffing in the section Employment, KWF GMS will fill out the lead institute and participating organizations automatically.
 A participating organization who does not request budget for FTE but does request other funding, must be indicated here.
 Finally, the service providers, inclusion centers and co-funders must be added.
 For definitions of the parties please read below.
 Figure 2 shows schematically all criteria for the parties involved.